ligato/docs/docs/plugins/db-plugins.md

 ### Configuration

+The etcd conf file contains configuration information for the etcd data store.

+The configuration options are described in the [etcd conf file][etcd-conf-file] section of user guide.

 - Location of the etcd configuration file can be defined either by the command line flag `etcd-config` or by setting the `ETCD_CONFIG` environment variable.
 Examples:

 ```bash